acm-umdearborn/2025-10-24-acm-umdearborn-workshop/README.md

 ### 📸 Event Photo Highlights

-Below are some of our favorite moments from the workshop — capturing collaboration, discussion, and discovery in action!
+Below are some of our moments from the workshop — capturing collaboration, discussion, and discovery in action!

 <div align="center">